-In summer 2016, Sabine was part of a successful ERASMUS bid.
-Together with colleagues from Germany, Spain, Ireland and Luxembourg, she will be working on a project that will focus on helping children from immigrant and refugee families, by giving teachers a platform to exchange ideas and develop their skills of teaching reading in multicultural, plurilingual, and diverse classrooms.
+In summer 2016, I was part of a successful ERASMUS bid.
+Together with colleagues from Germany, Spain, Ireland and Luxembourg, I am working on a project that focuses on helping children from immigrant and refugee families, by giving teachers a platform to exchange ideas and develop their skills of teaching reading in multicultural, plurilingual, and diverse classrooms.

 Little, S (ed.)
 (2011) Staff-Student Partnerships in Higher Education.
 London: Continuum